 Problem: nano command not found

-If you are new and using Linux, and read somewhere about nano command in Linux.
-But when you try to run nano command and get an error “-bash: nano: command not found”
+If you are new and using Linux, read somewhere about the nano command in Linux.
+But when you try to run the nano command and get an error “-bash: nano: command not found”

 You get a headache and start pulling your here.
 But calm down, Here is the solution.

-It means Nano text editor doesn’t install in your Linux machine So first thing you must do Install nano text editor on Linux.
+It means Nano text editor doesn’t install on your Linux machine So the first thing you must do is Install nano text editor on Linux.

 How to Install Nano Text Editor on Linux

 As I have told you already, Nano is by default included in most Linux distributions.
 However, if you didn’t get pre-installed nano on your system.
 Then It is necessary, You must know the installation process.

 It is very easy, and can be completed in simple two steps.

 Open the terminal and update the apt repositories with the command: